Digital_Nomad_Packing_Header

 7. Travel adaptors

 Sadly, the world isn’t completely on the same page when it comes to electric sockets and all of their weird and wonderful forms.
 That being said, a travel adaptor will come in very handy if you’re planning to visit somewhere for your next trip that uses a different plug type.
-This is worth researching before you go – we recommend bringing an extra one or two adaptors spare when one inevitably gets lost.
-Hotel rooms are like black holes for forgetting travel adaptors, believe me… Or maybe it’s just me?

 8. Packing cubes